 Italian, Faculty of Modern and Medieval Languages and Linguistics

 I have a BA in German and Italian (Bristol, 2019) and an MPhil in European Literature and Culture (Cambridge, 2021).
-Outside my academic work I enjoy writing about contemporary visual culture, especially art, design and architecture (Apollo, WWD, Lampoon).
+Outside my academic work I enjoy writing about art and contemporary visual culture (Apollo, Lampoon Italy, WWD).
+I love music and have worked as a studio producer at the online broadcasters Berlin Community Radio and Noods Radio (Bristol).
 During a year out between my BA and my MPhil I worked with the author and broadcaster John Kampfner on the Guardian Book of the Year and Sunday Times Bestseller Why the Germans Do It Better (Atlantic, 2020).
 During my Erasmus+ year abroad I studied at the Humboldt in Berlin and worked in Milan.
 I grew up in London and have dual German and British citizenship.